tfiedor/tfiedor.github.io/_students/2019-01-bp-matus.md

 collection: students
 type: "Bachelors's Thesis"
 permalink: /students/2019-01-bp-matus
-date: 2020-06-16
 ---

-While this thesis was officialy supervised by Adam Rogalewicz (due some internal restrictions), I was the main supervisor of this whole thesis.
+Disclaimer: While this thesis was officially supervised by Adam Rogalewicz (due some internal restrictions), I was the main supervisor of this whole thesis.
+The goal of this thesis was to extend the notion of performance fuzztesting to more fine-tuned (custom) rules and more performance-based evaluation.
+The resulting fuzzer is part of Perun and provides new ideas (sadly unpublished).

 ## Abstract